Highs in the Mid-Sixties: Volume 9

 Highs in the Mid-Sixties, Volume 9 (subtitled Ohio) is a compilation album in the Highs in the Mid-Sixties series, featuring recordings that were released in Ohio.
-Highs in the Mid-Sixties, Volume 21 is a later volume in the series that features bands from this state.

 This album was released in 1984 as an LP by AIP Records (as #AIP-10015).

 Notes on the tracks

 Three members of the Choir would form the Raspberries with Eric Carmen in the early 1970s.
-This track is the flip side of their first single; the classic A-side, "It's Cold Outside" can be found on Pebbles, Volume 2.
-Another version of "Stepping Stone" is included on Highs in the Mid-Sixties, Volume 2.
-These Squires and Outcasts are not the same bands that were included on Pebbles, Volume 1; according to some sources, the latter band is actually from Kentucky.
-Phil Keaggy, who was evidently a member of the Squires, was a founding member of Glass Harp and later became a renowned contemporary Christian recording artist.
 The Human Beingz changed their name to the Human Beinz when Capitol Records misspelled it on their 1967 hit "Nobody But Me".
 The label promised to correct the mistake on future releases, but the single's success precluded that possibility.